ngray0/RAG-Serving-System/README.md

-# RAG/ Serverless LLM Serving System with GPU Accelorated Information Retreival (IR)
+# RAG/ Serverless LLM Serving System with GPU Accelerated Information Retreival (IR)

 This repository contains our implementation of a high-performance GPU-accelerated information retrieval system with a batch-oriented RAG (Retrieval-Augmented Generation) serving architecture.
 Our system achieves a maximum throughput of 23.67 requests/second on a single Nvidia Testla L4 GPU (batch size = 32) and offers support for scalable deployment/ autoscaling with Kubernetes.